chokes-Web-Repositories/Wubby-WikiJS/Commands.md

 title: Commands
 description: Actions that can be executed on a player
 published: true
-date: 2023-05-17T00:56:40.070Z
+date: 2023-05-19T02:55:38.815Z
 tags:
 editor: markdown
 dateCreated: 2023-05-14T15:48:24.092Z
 ---

 # Commands
-An essential part of world moderation / world mechanics that allow world owners to execute commands on players
+> An essential part of world moderation / world mechanics that allow world owners to execute commands on players
+>
+{.is-info}

 ```
 [] = required parameter